-So with all that said, I'm going to tell you that these cupcakes are...good.
-Not the best the internet has to offer (though they are pretty darn amazing).
-Not the kind of recipe that will change your life (I mean, unless you've never had white cake before, in which case I'm sorry).
+So with all that said, I’m going to tell you that these classic white cupcakes are…good.
+Maybe not the best the internet has to offer (though I think they are pretty darn amazing).
+Not the kind of recipe that will change your life (I mean, unless you’ve never had white cake before, in which case I’m sorry).
 They are good, in the simple, wholesome way that will leave you entirely satisfied and appreciating the good things life has to offer, which are many.

 - 1 1/2 cups all-purpose flour

 - 3 egg whites